 Physical Signs Of Hunger In Dogs:

-A dog that is hungry may appear thin or gaunt, with a visible ribcage and spine.
+A hungry dog may appear thin, with a visible ribcage and spine.

 Their belly may be tucked up as if they haven’t eaten in a while.